IvanDuran02/learning-framer-motion/README.md

 # Framer Motion Practice

-Just using this project to try out framer motion ... will update this to add detail late
+Just using this project to try out framer motion ... will update this to add detail later